LUCIT-Systems-and-Development/unicorn-fy/README.md

-[UnicornFy](https://github.com/unicorn-data-analysis/unicorn_fy) is a side project of [UNICORN Binance WebSocket API](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api) but can be used with every other API which delivers the receives in raw format.
+[UnicornFy](https://github.com/unicorn-data-analysis/unicorn_fy) is a side project of [UNICORN Binance WebSocket API](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api) but can be used with every API that delivers the receives in raw format (as received without changes).

 ```
 from unicorn_fy.unicorn_fy import UnicornFy